ArcherBright123/eeleM/README.md

 + Has a good vertical recovery.
 + Down Tilt now spikes (Using it onstage), and can be used as a combo starter (Down tilt into up air works well).

+# Roy Changes:

+Plus:

++ Down B counter now lasts 5 more frames, and is now multiplied by 15
++ Neutral B does 100% and takes 1 second to charge (Still self damages)

 # Shadow the HedgeHog Is Here!